 Gas piping systems must be properly sized and installed to provide a supply of gas sufficient to meet demand without undue pressure loss between the point of delivery and the appliance.

-A. 50 percent of maximum B. 75 percent of maximum C. 90 percent of maximum D. Maximum
+- A. 50 percent of the appliance

+- B. Maximum

+- C. 75 percent of the appliance

+- D. 90 percent of the appliance